trap-representation/Chlore/index.md

 Most of the modern languages are built with safety in mind.
 But let's be honest, a compiler can never be perfect; it's not hard for subtle bugs to slip through and cause all sorts of weird stuff.

 This is why Sasm does *not* try to be safe at all.
-It is built with a focus on speed and optimizations in mind, rather than safety.
+It is built with a focus on speed and optimizations, rather than safety.
+It's always better to make the programmer aware that they're programming in an unsafe language, rather than give them a false sense of safety.

 Design goals:
 - Trust the programmer